|

 the Pink Spider Flower - Grevillea sericea

-The Pink Spider Flower can vary from a vibrant pink to nearly white - as shown on the bottom right.
+The Pink Spider Flower can vary from a vibrant pink to nearly white - as shown below.

 The numerous plants I have found in the Lane Cove National Park were no more than a metre in height - this was probably due to bush-fires which swept through the area a few years ago.